Can Employers Change Working Hours Without Employee Consent? Seeking Clarification

 fc.vadodara@nidrahotels.com

-If the lunch and tea time is 1 hour (Break) then it is not against the Act/Law as adviced by Mr. Madhu.
-With regards to earned leave please refer the Factory Act/S&E Act of your state.
+If the lunch and tea time is 1 hour (Break), then it is not against the Act/Law as advised by Mr. Madhu.
+With regard to earned leave, please refer to the Factory Act or S&E Act of your state.

 kknair

-Pl give the details of your daily hours of work & weekly hours of work, particularly the lunch & tea break.
-Also see the provision of the Standing Orders, as many Standing Orders provide for flexibility in deciding he shift operation.
-KK
+Please provide the details of your daily hours of work and weekly hours of work, particularly regarding lunch and tea breaks.
+Additionally, please refer to the provisions of the Standing Orders, as many Standing Orders offer flexibility in determining shift operations.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute